overview/docs2csv/README.md

 **Viewing the original files from Overview**

-The extracted text will be shown in Overview.
-You can view the original files in your browser via the "source file" links, if you start up a simple web server like this:
+The extracted text will be shown in the Overview documetn viewer, but not the original document pages.
+You can view the original files in your browser via Overview's "source file" links, if you start up a simple web server like this:

     python -m SimpleHTTPServer

-This works from the URL column that docs2csv writes, which has URLS of the form  http://localhost:8000/[filename].
-You need to run this from the same directory where you ran docs2csv from, as these file URLs are relative.
+The "source file" links use the URL column that docs2csv writes, which has addresses of the form  http://localhost:8000/[filename].
+You need to run this server from the same directory where you originally ran docs2csv, as these file URLs are relative.